sourcegraph/openctx/provider/jira/README.md

 ## Configuration

-This provider configuration is a subset of the configuration for the NotionHQ JavaScript client:

 - `host` — Host URL — Required
 - `port` — Host port — Optional
 - `username` — Username — Required